KarenWongkx/chatbotweb/README.md

 ## Master Branch

 **Running Development**<br/>
-Following directories must be executed in seperate terminals to run application
+Following directories must be executed in seperate terminals to run application.
+Cd into the respective directories and execute the command to run it.

 1. Frontend Directory<br/>
 2. Backend Directory<br/>